-- 8.138 One of the most common rationales for fee changes in the documents is that they reflect the value of the service.
-This is the case for 23 of the changes included in our selection across both Mastercard and Visa.
-It is particularly true for fee changes associated with a specific service, as opposed to fees for participation in the scheme.
-In most cases, however, the documents do not include any quantitative estimate of this value.
-There were only four instances of a more formal assessment that informed the level or the structure of a fee. - 8.139 Mastercard told us that: (i) precisely quantifying the value derived from improved or new services can be a complex and time-consuming task; and (ii) in practice, however, much of the time this will not be necessary, since the qualitative assessment made through Mastercard's ongoing engagement with customers provides the insight and information needed for effective decision-making.
-132 - 8.140 Both Mastercard and Visa engaged with customers primarily after approving a fee, rather than as part of the work that leads to a fee change proposal.
-Acquirers who responded to our information request consistently made this point.
-133 However, when introducing optional new services, Mastercard and Visa need to have some understanding of demand and of customers' willingness to pay, likely as a result of their regular interaction with them.
-One customer told us that, particularly in relation to new products or services, there are occasions when Mastercard and/or Visa will seek input from the ecosystem.
-134 - 8.141 The documents rarely mention 'creating value' as an explicit aim for a new fee, except when discussing new optional services.
+Mastercard's ongoing engagement with customers provides the insight and information needed for effective decision-making.137

+- 8.142 Both Mastercard and Visa engaged with customers primarily after approving a fee, rather than as part of the work that leads to a fee change proposal.
+Acquirers who responded to our information request consistently made this point.138 However, when introducing optional new services, Mastercard and Visa need to have some understanding of demand and of customers' willingness to pay, likely as a result of their regular interaction with them.
+One customer told us that, particularly in relation to new products or services, there are occasions when Mastercard and/or Visa will seek input from the ecosystem.139 - 8.143 The documents rarely mention 'creating value' as an explicit aim for a new fee, except when discussing new optional services.
 However, this does not necessarily mean that there was no aim of providing more valuable services to customers.
-An issuer told us that scheme fees are just one of the revenue streams which allow Mastercard and Visa to reinvest and improve the service for customers: 'it is uncommon and potentially misleading for a scheme to announce specific service improvements on the back of individual fee changes.'
-Another issuer noted that general increases to scheme and processing fees are typically accompanied by broad statements that such changes are necessary for continued investment into innovation, security or network resilience.
-Some of the documents we reviewed explicitly mentioned the need to generate revenue for investments as one of the aims of a fee increase.
+An issuer told us that scheme fees are just one of the revenue streams which allow Mastercard and Visa to reinvest and improve the service for customers: 'it is uncommon and potentially misleading for a scheme to announce specific service improvements on the back of individual fee changes.'140 Another issuer noted that general increases to scheme and processing fees are typically accompanied by broad statements that such changes are necessary for continued investment into innovation, security or network resilience.141 Some of the documents we reviewed explicitly mentioned the need to generate revenue for investments as one of the aims of a fee increase. - 8.144 It may also sometimes be difficult to distinguish between 'creating value' and 'reflecting value', which is a more commonly expressed rationale for fee changes.
+An acquirer told us that the card schemes typically 'offer services first free of charge to allow for the market to adapt.
+At a later point in time, the payment networks introduce pricing and require payment for those services.
+Therefore, the scheme-level innovations at the time of the fee introductions are less relevant as the services are already adapted, accepted, and needed in the market.'
+The acquirer added that such scheme-level innovative services often enhance the quality and security of payments.142 - 8.145 In response to the Fee changes working paper, some stakeholders commented on the value associated with fees or fee changes.
+In particular: - One merchant submitted that, while occasional changes to card scheme fees are required to maintain security features and upgrade systems, currently fee increases are regular and often do not appear to result in improved products or services.143 Similarly, a merchant association submitted that, often times, when fee changes are introduced, retailers see no difference in the service they are receiving.144

-133 Stakeholder responses to PSR information request dated 11 January 2023. [%].
-Some acquirers stated that, even when feedback is provided by acquirers after the announcement of a fee change, it does not lead to changes in the fee, but at most in temporary waivers [%].
+138 Stakeholder responses to PSR information request dated 11 January 2023 [≯].
+Some acquirers stated that, even when feedback is provided by acquirers after the announcement of a fee change, it does not lead to changes in the fee, but at most in temporary waivers [≯].

-134 Stakeholder response to PSR information request dated 11 January 2023. $[\ensuremath{\gg}]$.
+139 Stakeholder response to PSR information request dated 11 January 2023 [&].

-135 Stakeholder responses to PSR information request dated 11 January 2023.
-[X].
+140 Stakeholder responses to PSR information request dated 11 January 2023 [&].